alessandrodorazio/alessandrodorazio/README.md

 [My personal website](https://alessandrodorazio.it)

 I'm Alessandro, an 🇮🇹 software developer.
 I'm currently working on Web solutions for financial advisors.
-I'm taking a Bachelor Degree in Computer Science at University of L'Aquila, Italy.
+I'm taking a Master Degree in Computer Science at University of L'Aquila, Italy.

 Actually, I'm learning advanced topics of software development, to make my job better and better.
-I'm also studying Artificial Intelligence, like Automated Reasoning and Machine Learning.
+I'm also studying Artificial Intelligence, in particular Automated Reasoning and Machine Learning.

 Feel free to contact me at me@alessandrodorazio.it